 “Can Skin Therapists remove my whiteheads while removing my blackheads?”

 When we perform extractions, we focus on the blackheads, not whiteheads, for a very important reason.
-Blackheads are technically called open comodones, which simply means that the live at the “top” of your pore and are exposed to the outside world (which is why they turn black; the air exposure oxidizes them).
+Blackheads are technically called open comedones, which simply means that the live at the “top” of your pore and are exposed to the outside world (which is why they turn black; the air exposure oxidizes them).
 Extracting them is the process of nudging the gunk out – and doesn’t involve ‘breaking’ the surface of the skin.

-Whiteheads, on the other hand, are a closed blemish (technically a closed comodone) that builds up pus underneath the surface (i.e., what we more commonly call a zit).
+Whiteheads, on the other hand, are a closed blemish (technically a closed comedone) that builds up pus underneath the surface (i.e., what we more commonly call a zit).
 If a whitehead has no pus or infection (sorry, going there), we can safely extract it if there's a follicle opening (think of it as a back door we can sneak out).
 Breakouts that have no opening or are infected shouldn't be disturbed via extractions and we have other means to help lessen the time those spend on our skin.

 “Popping, squeezing, or any self-surgery over a breakout can cause more harm than good,” warned Amy, Skin Therapist.
 Among the many reasons why you should refrain include spreading the infection further underneath and the pigmentation and scarring that can happen from popping at home.